alexnguyen02/Comprehensive-Obstacle-Mapping/README.md

 # 🗺️ Comprehensive Obstacle Mapping
 Disclaimer: This repository is a copy of the actual repository created by team "Cityscope Monitor" from New Hacks 2023.
-Currently, the actual repository is set to private by the team member who owns the repository.
+The original repository is currently set to private by the team member who owns the repository.

 <br />